David Carter (golfer)

 David Malcolm Carter (born 16 June 1972) is an English golfer.

+Early life

 Carter was born in Johannesburg, South Africa, and represented his country of birth at junior level.
-He later moved to England and turned professional in 1989.
+He later moved to England.

+Professional career

+In 1989, Carter professional.
 After several visits to qualifying school he had his rookie season on the European Tour in 1995.
 His best season was 1998, when he won the Murphy's Irish Open, which remains his only official money victory on the tour, and finished 19th on the Order of Merit.
 However he is probably best known for winning that year's World Cup for England in partnership with Nick Faldo.
 He also won the 1996 Indian PGA Championship.